kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 1. major breakage bugs get fixed immediately
 2. any pending PRs get approved and merged
-3. *anything else gets kicked out of the release*
+3. _anything else should get kicked out of the release_

 During this period, it's reasonable to expect issue owners and SIG leads to get back to you within hours (check their time zones, though).
 In cases where SIG Leads are unavailable, you may need to appeal to Kubernetes project leaders to deal with stuck PRs.

 Another part of staying on top of code churn, regression, and risk is monitoring commits to master and the release branch especially in the final days of the release, as shown below in Sample Searches for this phase.
-On occasion things will merge that are unexpected by the release team.
-This possibility needs monitored and when it happens the commits need triaged for destabilizing risk and proper exception justification, tests, docs, etc.
+On occasion, things will merge that are unexpected by the release team.
+This possibility needs to be monitored and when it happens, the commits need to be triaged for destabilizing risk and proper exception justification, tests, docs, etc.

 ### Sample Searches [Thaw]